 A natural area facing the impact of urbanisation

-For the last few years, the area surrounding the Dranse delta has been facing the impact of rampant urbanisation caused by the development of industry, tourism, and new residential areas.
-The Lower Dranse, between Pont de la Douceur and the Dranse delta, formed a wide area where the river deviated.
+For the last few years, the area surrounding the Dranse Delta has been facing the impact of rampant urbanisation caused by the development of industry, tourism, and new residential areas.
+The Lower Dranse, between Pont de la Douceur and the Dranse Delta, formed a wide area where the river deviated.

 The flood in 2015 served as a warning of the risk of flooding in this downstream section of the Dranse and highlighted the importance of restoring the area in an ecomorphological way.

-There are many factors at play in this part of the delta:
+There are many factors at play in this part of the Delta:

 • A reduction in the space available for the river to flow properly, caused by lateral constraints: river bank protection, crossing structures, etc.